Teamkiller324/StatsMe/README.md

 # Features yet to be added:
 Achievements.
 (Earn achievements by doing the objective such as 25 headshots or 5 airshots, etc).

+# Possible Features:
+Read from keyvalue config file reading weaponname, index of the weapon, etc to possibly avoid needing to update plugin just for specific weapon updates for a game.